 Which is the best beach in the Seychelles?
 To find the answer we needed day after day, week after week of research.
 We'd visit each beach over and over again, swim and float in seas ranging from azure to sapphire to indigo blue and we even tested the softness of the sand with our own specially developed sandcastle building test...

-It was difficult work but somebody had to do it and we finally found the best beach in the Seychelles on La Digue Island - well it is the beach that tops many of the "Best Beaches in the World" lists.
-Actually, although we loved the beach, our favourite beach of all in the Seychelles turned out to be Petit Anse on Mahe which you can read about here.
+It was difficult work but somebody had to do it and we finally visited Anse Source d'Argent on La Digue Island, this is the beach that everyone else seems to call the best beach in the Seychelles.
+Actually, although we loved the beach, our favourite beach in the Seychelles turned out to be Petit Anse on Mahe - which you can read about here.

 Still, La Digue was wonderful and the beaches breathtakingly gorgeous.
 We'll get onto the beaches of La Digue in a moment but let me just share why there's way more to La Digue than just beaches...

 To me La Digue is like the world 50 years ago.
 Time passes very slowly and everybody has time to to sit and chat or simply to watch the world pass by.
-When you're living in paradise watching life pass is one of the greatest pleasures you'll ever experience.
+When you're living in paradise watching life drift by is one of the greatest pleasures imaginable.

 You can experience La Digue in three ways:

-Being a family of three we couldn't agree unanimously on any beach, except number one.
-Eventually we narrowed it down to four beach and here's the list in order of beauty....
+Being a family of three we couldn't agree unanimously on any beach at first, except number one.
+Eventually though we narrowed things down to four beach ....

 Even National Geographic rates this beach as the "Best Beach in the World".
 To say it is stunning, gorgeous, beautiful doesn't come close to describing it.
 No adjective or photo can ever do it justice so add it to your bucket list and visit in person.
 Here's all you need to know.